Tax & Wealth · Head-to-Head

 Which regime is right for you?

-Based on salary, family situation, and long-term plans
+Based on salary, family situation, and asset profile. updated for 2026

 Salary above €80.000